Edward-Sun/TSP-Detection/README.md

 ## Prerequisites

-Modify the environment name and path in `environment.yml` and run
+Modify the environment name and prefix in `environment.yml` and run

 ```bash
 conda env create -f environment.yml